MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-knowledge-base.md

 ## Combining Search, QnA Maker, and/or LUIS

 Search, QnA Maker and LUIS are each powerful tools in their own right, but they can also be combined to build knowledge bots that possess more than one of those capabilities.
-Let's review some examples.

 ### LUIS and Search

-In the music festival bot example that we [discussed earlier](#search), the bot guides the conversation by showing buttons that represent the lineup.
+In the music festival bot example [covered earlier](#search), the bot guides the conversation by showing buttons that represent the lineup.
-However, this bot could also incorporate natural language understanding, by using LUIS to determine intent and entities within questions such as "what kind of music does Romit Girdhar play?".
+However, this bot could also incorporate natural language understanding by using LUIS to determine intent and entities within questions such as "what kind of music does Romit Girdhar play?".
-Then, the bot could search against an Azure Search index using musician name.
+Then the bot could search against an Azure Search index using musician name.

-It would not be feasible to train our model with every possible musician name (since there are so many potential values), but we could provide enough representative examples for LUIS to properly identify the entity at hand.
-For example, let's assume that we train our model by providing examples of musicians:
+It would not be feasible to train the model with every possible musician name since there are so many potential values, but you could provide enough representative examples for LUIS to properly identify the entity at hand.
+For example, consider that you train your model by providing examples of musicians:

 ![Dialog Structure](media/designing-bots/patterns/answerGenre.png)
 ![Dialog Structure](media/designing-bots/patterns/answerGenreOneWord.png)

-When we test this model with new utterances like, "what kind of music do the beatles play?", LUIS successfully determines the intent "answerGenre" and the identifies entity "the beatles."
+When you test this model with new utterances like, "what kind of music do the beatles play?", LUIS successfully determines the intent "answerGenre" and the identifies entity "the beatles."
-However, if we submit a longer question such as "what kind of music does the devil makes three play?", LUIS identifies "the devil" as the entity.
+However, if you submit a longer question such as "what kind of music does the devil makes three play?", LUIS identifies "the devil" as the entity.

 ![Dialog Structure](media/designing-bots/patterns/devilMakesThreeScore.png)